samvv/reflect-types/README.md

     // when consisting of multiple words.
     readonly kind = 'rgb';

-    // This resolves to the actual type of the values that are held by this type.
+    // This resolves to the actual TypeScript type of value that is held by this type.
     __type!: RGB;

 }